furkan-akpinar/vanta-drive/README.md

 Third-party media sources and asset references used during development are documented in:

 ASSET-SOURCES.md
-Status
+Project Status

 Portfolio Project

-The project is actively maintained as part of my frontend and web development portfolio.
+This project is actively maintained as part of my frontend and web development portfolio.

 Author

 Furkan Akpınar
 Frontend / Web Developer

 GitHub: @furkan-akpinar